YathinGK/Readixer/README.md

 🖼️ Handwritten Notes to Digital Text

 - Frontend/UI:
-  • Streamlit – for building the user interface
+  • React for the Frontenr

 - Backend:
   • Python – powering logic, image processing, and OCR pipeline